SDLYYZ/Code-Submitter/README.md

 `$INT_BASEURL` means the SYZOJ home page's URL in the internal network. `$EXT_BASEURL` means the one in the public network.
 Please change `$contest` to your contest ID.
 And change `$ids` array according to your problems' filename and real index in the problem set.

+You can configure SYZOJ-Web to listen on `127.0.0.1` and use this utility to submit.
+It's recommended to avoid cheating by this way.
 ### License
 AGPL-3.0.